 If you've ever worked in a large corporation, you've probably already worked with the intranet or extranet.
-In simple words, an Intranet is a private network and a database that is restricted and can only be accessed by company employees, and an Extranet is accessible to outside contractors.
-In this article, we will explain to you what is the difference between intranet and extranet, and how both of them function.
+In simple words, an Intranet is a private network and a database that is restricted and can only be accessed by company employees.
+An Extranet is accessible to outside contractors.
+In this article, we will explain to you what is the difference between intranet and extranet and how both of them function.

-An intranet is a set of Internet services (for example a web server) inside a local network, i.e. only accessible from workstations of a local network, or rather a set of well-defined networks that are invisible (or inaccessible) from the outside.
-It involves the use of Internet client-server standards (using TCP/IP) protocols such as, for example, the use of Web browsers (HTTP protocol-based client) and Web servers to create an information system inside of an organization or enterprise.
+An intranet is a set of Internet services (for example, a web server) inside a local network, i.e., only accessible from workstations of a local network, or rather a set of well-defined networks that are invisible (or inaccessible) from the outside.
+It involves using Internet client-server standards (TCP/IP) protocols such as Web browsers (HTTP protocol-based client) and Web servers to create an information system inside an organization or enterprise.

-- one or several application servers (middleware): a web server which makes it possible to interpret CGI, PHP, ASP or other scripts and translate them into SQL queries to query a database;
+- one or several application servers (middleware): a web server that makes it possible to interpret CGI, PHP, ASP, or other scripts and translate them into SQL queries to query a database;

 - a database server.

 In this manner, the client machines handle the graphical interface while the different servers handle the data.
-The network makes it possible to exchange queries and the responses between clients and servers.
+The network allows it to exchange queries and responses between clients and servers.

-An intranet naturally has several clients (the computers of the local network) and may also comprise several servers.
-A large enterprise may, for example, have a web server for each service to provide an Intranet comprising a federator web server linking the different servers that are managed for each service.
+An intranet has several clients (the local network computers) and may comprise several servers.
+A large enterprise may, for example, have a web server for each service to provide an Intranet consisting of a federation web server linking the different servers managed for each benefit.

 An intranet within an enterprise makes it easy to make a wide variety of different documents available to employees, which provides centralized and coherent access to the enterprise's knowledge, which is referred to as capitalization of knowledge.
-In this manner, it is generally necessary to define the access rights of the users of the Intranet to the documents located thereon, and consequently authentication of such access rights to provide them with personalized access to certain documents.
+In this manner, it is generally necessary to define the access rights of the Intranet users to the documents located thereon and, consequently, the authentication of such access rights to provide them personalized access to certain documents.

-Documents of any kind (text, images, videos, sounds, etc.) can be made available on an Intranet.
-In addition, an Intranet may provide a very interesting groupware function, i.e. allow group work.
-Here are some of the functions which may be provided by an Intranet:
+Documents (text, images, videos, sounds, etc.) can be available on an Intranet.
+In addition, an Intranet may provide an exciting groupware function, i.e., allow group work.
+Here are some of the functions which an Intranet may provide: